fsantanna-no/ce0-old/README.md

 add(x,y)    -- add receives tuple    (x,y)
 ```

-## Constructors, Discriminators, and Predicates
+## Constructor, Discriminator and Predicate

 A constructor creates a value of a type from a given subtype and argument: